carrickfergussc-org/carrickfergussc-org.github.io/about.md

 ---
-layout: page
+layout: single
 title: About
 permalink: /about/
 ---

-# About us
+Information about us will go here